 Confirmation emails that explain all purchase details, as well as privacy, return, and refund policies, also are good ways to keep customers mindful of transactions.
 Other pertinent information may include who to call with changes, complaints, or questions.

-One of the best to ways to stay off the list is to operate a trustworthy, law-abiding business.
+One of the best ways to stay off the list is to operate a trustworthy, law-abiding business.

 Get approved by EMB and utilize its chargeback protection program, which can reduce a merchant’s chargebacks by 25%.
 EMB partnered with Verifi and its new Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system to develop a program that caters to high-risk merchants, including TMF businesses, to make it easier to combat chargebacks.

-The match list credit card processing program allows merchants to achieve the greatest rate of chargeback resolutions while being directly involved in the process because CDRN works with card issuers and banks.
+The MATCH list credit card processing program allows merchants to achieve the greatest rate of chargeback resolutions while being directly involved in the process because CDRN works with card issuers and banks.
 TMF businesses can’t afford to get burned by chargebacks again.
-By using a mitigation program that actively pursues credit card disputes, companies protect themselves getting their TMF merchant accounts shut down.
+By using a mitigation program that actively pursues credit card disputes, companies protect themselves from getting their TMF merchant accounts shut down.

 Once blacklisted, it is still possible to get a TMF merchant account.
 EMB offers TMF merchant accounts to businesses that can show they no longer owe any money to their former processors.
-In a perfect world, it would be great if TMF merchants showed they had a recent, clean processing history since the MATCH event, as well as a good explanation as to why ended up on the list and what actions they have taken to keep them from getting blacklisted in the future.
+In a perfect world, it would be great if TMF merchants showed they had a recent, clean processing history since the MATCH event, as well as a good explanation as to why they ended up on the list and what actions they have taken to keep them from getting blacklisted in the future.

-Documents needed to get a TMF merchant account
+Documents to Obtain a TMF Merchant Account

 To obtain a TMF merchant account, businesses must begin by filling out EMB’s simple online application.
 After submitting the application, merchants will need to submit the following items to underwriters: